Alejogb1/job-board/blog-data/how-to-achieve-base64-url-safe-encoding-in-c.md

 Oh and by the way make sure you free the allocated memory of `encoded_string` after you are done using it to avoid memory leaks because I know someone who never does this and I don’t want you to be like that guy

-Alright I think thats about everything you would need for now I hope this saves you a few hours or a few days even of debugging I remember spending days getting this to work right so feel free to ask if you have more questions but keep it to this topic though alright good luck
+I think thats about everything you would need for now I hope this saves you a few hours or a few days even of debugging I remember spending days getting this to work right so feel free to ask if you have more questions but keep it to this topic though good luck

 And don't forget that debugging is part of being a software developer right so dont get upset when you find bugs just take a deep breath and debug it because that's why we have tools for that